singlecla/singlecla/cla.md

 When I open pull requests offering contributions of work that companies or other organizations, like my employers or clients, might have legal rights to license, I promise to mention all the following in comments to those pull requests:

-1.  the fact that an organization or another person might have the legal right to license work I am contributing
+1.  the fact that the organization might have the legal right to license work I am contributing

-2.  the name of the organization or person that might have those legal rights
+2.  the name of the organization

 3.  whether and how they gave me permission to contribute